INT6 (PP) - Enhancing Plymouth's 'green city' credentials

 - Developing and promoting our contribution to managing climate change and sea level rise through continuing to pursue ambitious carbon reduction emission targets and proactive natural network management, and putting in place infrastructure to enable businesses to make the transition to a low carbon economy.

-- Reducing transport related carbon emissions by offering an attractive choice of sustainable travel for all sectors of the community, visitors, businesses and commuters within pleasant and secure environments and supporting alternative emissions and zero emission vehicles.
+- Reducing transport related carbon emissions by offering an efficient and attractive choice of sustainable travel options for all sectors of the community, visitors, businesses and commuters within pleasant and secure environments and actively supporting the transition to low emission vehicles.

 - Safeguarding the special conservation status and environmental quality of the Plymouth Sound and Tamar Estuaries European Marine Site, the Tamar Estuaries Special Conservation Zone and other sites, species and habitats of European importance.